Fatehullah Khan

 Fatehullah Khan is a Pakistani politician who has been a member of the Gilgit Baltistan Assembly since November 2020.

 Political career

 Khan contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-2 (Gilgit-II) on the ticket of Pakistan Tehreek-e-Insaf.
-He won the election by the margin of 2 votes over the runner up Jamil Ahmed of Pakistan Peoples Party.
+He won the election by the margin of 2 votes over the runner up Jamil Ahmad of Pakistan Peoples Party.
 He garnered 6,696 votes while Ahmed received 6,694 votes.
 A recount was conducted, after which his victory margin increased to 96 votes.

+His party membership was terminated in 2023.

+On 24 October 2024, he was de-seated after an election tribunal declared Ahmad as the winner from his constituency.

+He joined the Istehkam-e-Pakistan Party on 11 February 2026.